garrethlee/ubeseat/README.md

 ## About

-This Streamlit app was created by [Your Name] as a personal project to help UBC students track course availability.
+This Streamlit app was created as a personal project to help UBC students track course availability.
 It is not officially affiliated with the University of British Columbia.

-For more information, visit the [About](#) section within the app.

 ---

 **Note**: Ubeseat is a tool to enhance your UBC course selection experience but does not guarantee course availability.
 Make sure to follow official UBC registration procedures and deadlines.

-For support or inquiries, please contact [Your Email Address].
+For support or inquiries, please contact me via Github.